nodejs/node/doc/api/stream.markdown

 those cases, you *may* call `stream.push('')`.

-So far, the only use case for this functionality is in the [tls.CryptoStream][] class, which is deprecated in Node v0.12.
+So far, the only use case for this functionality is in the [tls.CryptoStream][] class, which is deprecated in io.js v1.0.
 If you find that you have to use `stream.push('')`, please consider another approach, because it almost certainly indicates that something is horribly wrong.

-### Compatibility with Older Node Versions
+### Compatibility with Older Node.js Versions

 <!--type=misc-->

-In versions of Node prior to v0.10, the Readable stream interface was simpler, but also less powerful and less useful.
+In versions of Node.js prior to v0.10, the Readable stream interface was simpler, but also less powerful and less useful.

 * Rather than waiting for you to call the `read()` method, `'data'`